Furnace Repair Checklist

 - Ensure the button is switched to “heat” rather than “off” or “cool.”

 - Ensure the program is set to the correct day and time and is scheduled to “run.”
 If you’re having problems turning off the setting, set the temperature with the up/down arrows and holding the “hold” button.
-This will force the furnace to ignite if thermostat programming is causing a problem.
+This will cause the furnace to ignite if thermostat is causing a problem.

 - Increase the temperature setting to 5 degrees above what the room temperature currently is.